on diagnosis

 Trauma-Informed Is Everywhere.
 Here Is What It Actually Means (And Where It Stops)

-You have seen the phrase.
+You have seen the phrase "trauma informed."
 It is on therapy websites, yoga studios, school newsletters, corporate trainings, dentist offices.
 Trauma-informed.
 It has become the kale of mental health language.
 Sprinkled on everything, rarely explained.

 So let us make it make sense.